When authors refer to other great works, people, and events, it’s usually not accidental. Put on your super-sleuth hat and figure out why.

 - Gautama Buddha (referred to in Brave New World as "Gotama") (3.41)

 - Blaise Pascal, Pensées (3.41)

-- Robert Browning, Pippa Passes: "Ford's in his flivver," murmured the D.H.C.
-"All's well with the world."
-(3.117) This is actually a parody of a line from Browning's novel: "God's in his heaven — all's right with the world!"
+- Robert Browning, Pippa Passes: "'Ford's in his flivver,' murmured the D.H.C.
+'All's well with the world'"—this is actually a parody of a line from Browning's novel: "God's in his heaven—all's right with the world!"

-- Puukon (written as "Pookong" in Brave New World), one of the twin war Gods of the Native
+- Puukon (written as "Pookong" in Brave New World), one of the twin war Gods of the Natives

 - Americans of Malpais (7.46, 8.26, 11.54, 18.31)